eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 ## Access

-Whenever a person starts or ends a walk at a busStop or trainStop (collectively called *stoppingPlace*), an access stage inserted into the person plan under the following conditions:
+Whenever a person starts or ends a walk at a busStop or trainStop (collectively called *stoppingPlace*), an access stage is inserted into the person plan under the following conditions:

 - the walk ends on an edge that is different from the stoppingPlace edge and the stoppingPlace has an `<access>` definition that connects it with the final edge of the walk
 - the walk starts on an edge that is different from the stoppingPlace edge and the stoppingPlace has an `<access>` definition that connects it with the first edge of the walk